tarsil/saffier/docs/fields.md

 * **related_name** - The name to use for the relation from the related object back to this one.
 * **through** - The model to be used for the relationship.
 Saffier generates the model by default if none is provided.
+* **through_tablename** - Controls the table name used for the auto-generated through model.
+  Pass `saffier.OLD_M2M_NAMING` to keep the legacy naming scheme, `saffier.NEW_M2M_NAMING` for the Edgy-style field-based naming scheme, or a non-empty string.
+String values support `str.format(field=...)`.

 !!!
 Note
     Saffier enforces an auto-incrementing integer `id` primary key on ManyToMany through models.
     Auto-generated through models always include it, and custom through models must also expose `id` as the primary key.

+!!!
+Warning
+    For backward compatibility, Saffier keeps the legacy through-table naming when `through_tablename` is omitted.
+Use `saffier.NEW_M2M_NAMING` or an explicit table name for Edgy-compatible naming and migration-safe new relationships.
+    `saffier.OLD_M2M_NAMING` is not suitable when the same model points to the same target model more than once, because those relations would share the legacy through-table name.

+!!!
+Tip
+    String values for `through_tablename` are formatted with `field=self` before being lowercased.
+This lets you derive stable names from the owner model and field name when you need custom naming.

 #### IPAddressField